 Constant Contact also has a wide variety of templates and drag-and-drop editing features for you to choose from.
 The social media integration tools will help you to expand your reach by allowing you to automatically post your newsletter to your networks, by allowing readers to follow you, and by allowing your readers to share your newsletter on their own networks – all with a simple button click.
 Prices start at $15/month and vary depending on the number of contacts you have and any additional add-on services you may choose.

 Aweber is an oldie but goodie.
+See my Aweber Review for more information.
 The site features tons of HTML templates, tools to help you turn blog posts into newsletters, and plenty of tools to help you sort and manage your subscriber lists.
 Aweber also gives you the tools you need to add sign-up forms right to your Facebook page, giving you a broader reach.
 Plans start at $19/month for up to 500 contacts.
 Truth be told, though, Aweber seems to be more popular with internet marketers while some of the other email sites above are more popular with local businesses.
 Compare them carefully.

 Classified ads are a great way to target specific geographic locations, especially when using online classified sites.
 Many of these online sites are either free or come with a very low price tag.
 Online ads are easy to monitor and you can often update them or make corrections on your own, where you would be stuck with mistakes or misprints in a paper classified listing.